ChiragYogi/ChiragYogi/README.md

-- 👋 Hi, I’m @ChiragYogi
+- 👋 Hi, I’m Chirag Goswami
-- 👀 I’m interested in Lerning New Technology
+- 👀 I’m interested in Learning New Technology
 - 🌱 I’m currently learning Android Develpment

 <!---
 ChiragYogi/ChiragYogi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.